Cyril-Meyer/RealMap3D/README.md

 work for you.

 ### TODO
-* add material support for obj

 *need improvement*
-* X-axis seems to be inverted
 * better vegetation generation
 * better fit between terrain and track
 * building generation